sigmaister/copy_CollapsOS/apps/basic/README.md

 **sleep**: Sleep a number of "units" specified by the supplied expression.
 A "unit" depends on the CPU clock speed.
 At 4MHz, it is roughly 8 microseconds.

+## Optional modules

+As explained in "glueing" section abolve, this folder contains optional modules.
+Here's the documentation for them.

+### fs

+`fs.asm` provides those commands:

+**fls**: prints the list of files contained in the active filesystem.